U.S. airman gets glimpse of Polish family roots at British airshow

 “People have been so friendly,” he said.
 After hearing his story on local radio, one woman wrote to tell him she was born at the same camp in southwest England as his mother.

-She sent him a photograph of a commemorative plaque at the site, which housed 1,500 Poles who had been deported to labour camps in Siberia or Germany.
+She sent him a photograph of a commemorative plaque at the site, which housed 1,500 Poles who had been deported to labor camps in Siberia or Germany.

 Komurek’s heart-warming experience stands in contrast to the emotive debate over the roughly 800,000 Poles who now live in Britain and frustration over record high immigration rates that triggered Britain’s vote to leave the European Union.